TFL history

 Overview

-All great stories must have a strong beginning, and the TFL is a great story.
-In its first season, the league survived a drug scandal; the second year saw one owner leave the TFL to start a rival league and if those weren't tough enough for a fantasy league in its infancy, right before the third season the unifying force that kept the league together fell off the face of the earth, leaving the TFL in jeopardy of dying as well.
+All great stories have a strong start, and the TFL is a great story.
+The fantasy football league survived a drug scandal in its first season and overcame its only champion leaving to start a rival league in its second year.
+If those hurdles weren't high enough for a league in its infancy, a bigger challenge awaited.
+Right before the third season the unifying force that kept the league together ended, putting the TFL in jeopardy as well.

 How it began

-Sain convinced 11 other people to join him in the new league.
+Sain convinced 11 others to join him that first season.
 Of the original 12 owners, eight are still in the league.
-More importantly, 12 of the current 14 owners are former employees of The Anchorage Times sports department -- keeping together friends long after the newspaper went out of business thanks to the efforts of Bagdad owner Scott Lacy.
+More importantly, 11 of the current 16 owners are former employees of The Anchorage Times -- keeping together friends long after the newspaper where they met went out of business thanks to the efforts of Bagdad owner Scott Lacy.

 Recaps of each season